yasming/Laravel_Monitoring_Deputies_MG_Api/readme.md

 php artisan migrate
 ```

-- How to consume the project routes:
+- How to consume the project routes in order:

 ```
 GET